[?] Subscribe To This Site

 "We recommend that two mission statements be created - one for the business and one for the family," suggests top family business expert Don Schwerzler.

-"There is a phenomenon we call the ‘Dualism Dynamic” that family businesses need to understand.
-If you are going to create a mission statement for the business, FIRST you should create a mission statement for the family.
+For instance, if you are going to create a mission statement for the business, FIRST you should create a mission statement for the family.
 If you are going to create a business plan for the business, FIRST you should create a business plan for the family.
 If you are going to develop a succession plan for the business, FIRST you should develop a succession plan for the family.
 In other words, the planning process for the family should be driving the planning process for the business."

+Schwerzler has been studying and advising family business entreprenuers for more than 40 years and he is the founder of the Family Business Institute.
 [As a side note, we get many questions from family businesses about the difference between a mission statement and a vision statement.
 A great gauge for making the determination between vision and mission statements is dividing those organizational goals and objectives between the attainable (mission statement) versus those that are not yet attainable (vision statement).]

 Useful tips for creating a mission statement